How do you replace old copper pipes and fittings without soldering?

 I LOVE this tool because all you need to do is snap it onto the old pipe, close the gate, and rotate until the cut is complete.

 Water will drain from the first cut in the old pipe.
-And you’ll need to collect it in a small container.
+Collect it in a small container.

 Now it’s time to measure where the second cut needs to go.

-In order to connect the new SharkBite shutoff valve to the old copper pipe you’ll need to use a SharkBite Slip End fitting.
+In order to connect the new SharkBite shutoff valve to the old copper pipe, use a SharkBite Slip End fitting.
 This pipe connector is different than a traditional SharkBite.
-You’ll be able to slide the copper pipe into it by up to 3 inches.
+Slide the copper pipe into it by up to 3 inches.
 This is super useful when you need to replace pipes and connectors in the middle of a copper line run.

 In my case, the old shutoff valve was sandwiched between two joists.
 I measured 1 1/2 inches away from the joist for the first cut.